 Municipality: The legal name in Florida for a city, town or village.
+A city is a place where you carry on your day-to-day life: where you live, work, go to school and play.

 Ordinance: A law enacted by a city or county affecting local affairs such as traffic, noise and animal control.